What if Kerry became President?

 Kerry wants to “Invest $10 billion to convert auto plants to build more efficient vehicles.”
 Bush has no tax credit for auto manufacturers.

 On the issue of hydrogen, Kerry wants to give “5 billion for Hydrogen Research with specific goals.”

-According to Christopher Bordeaux, Senior Advisor Department of Energy Office of Policy and International Affairs, Bush appropriated 1.7 Billion dollars over a five year span for the hydrogen fuel initiative.
-Below is a breakdown for 2004 fiscal year of that 1.7 Billion budget.
+According to Christopher Bordeaux, Senior Advisor Department of Energy Office of Policy and International Affairs, Bush appropriated 1.7 Billion dollars over a five-year span for the hydrogen fuel initiative.
+Below is a breakdown for the 2004 fiscal year of that 1.7 Billion budget.